 Freeform string

-Default categorical_chars1 = “rx,history,prop\n0,0,0.874\n0,1,0.126\n1,0,0.876\n1,1,0.133”
+Default categorical_chars1 = FIXME

-Default categorical_chars2 = ”male,prop\n1,1”
+Default categorical_chars2 = FIXME

 Default categorical_chars3 = ””

 Default categorical_chars4 = ””

 Default categorical_chars5 = ””

 For downloadable program:

 This section will have to be largely user-driven, as it’s analogous to the part where they choose the filepath for input data if they had chosen to use individual-level data rather than covariate proportions.
 I’d envision this section with five empty tables, or perhaps with five tables populated with a single prop column but not much else.
 The remainder of formatting depends heavily on how users choose to input their data.
 See below for formatting requirements.